Thanks to Dave Rowntree for many of the player images after 1984.

 Can you help?
 This page is the result of the best endeavours of all concerned.
 If you spot a mistake or know of facts to add, or have a better photo, please get in touch using 'Contact Us' (top, right).

 Came from: Trainee Went to: Derby County

 First game: 05 May 2001 Last game: 19 April 2008

 Appearances: 177 (171/6) Goals: 1

-Liverpool-born Connolly came through the youth ranks at Home Park and early in his career had a spell on loan at non-league Bideford.
-He shared the right-back role with David Worrell and Anthony Barness for a few seasons after breaking into the first-team squad, but eventually made the position his own.
-Connolly's only goal came in his 136th game and final season for the club, a 3-0 win over Norwich, when teammates and home fans joined him in joyous celebration.
-He chose to see out his Argyle contract that season in order to leave on a free transfer, joining Derby County in May 2008.
+Liverpool-born Connolly, affectionately nicknamed 'Shelley' by his Janner team-mates due to his Scouse upbringing, came through the youth ranks at Home Park.
+Early in his career he had a spell on loan at non-league Bideford.
+He broke into the Argyle first team, originally sharing the right-back role with David Worrell and then Anthony Barness for a few seasons, but eventually made the position his own.
+Connolly's only goal came in his 136th game and in his final season for the club, in a 3-0 win over Norwich City; teammates and home fans joined him in joyous celebration.
+He chose to see out his Argyle contract that season in order to leave on a free transfer; joining Derby County in May 2008.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.

 From Steve Dean in Plymouth on 18/11/2013 ...

 Shelley's one and only goal was quite an event.
 You can hear Sparksy's commentary by going to the GoS home page, then choose 2007-2008 under the Recent Seasons heading, then scroll down and click on the folder icon for game 16, then click on the second microphone.

 From Adam Cannan in Plymouth on 19/10/2014 ...